-Regarding the hypothesized group differences concerning "Food waste knowledge" (H2a, H3a, H3b, H4), no significant relationships could be identified.
-There are no significant differences between respondents with and without an active involvement in anti-food waste initiatives (H4 not supported at the 5% significance level).
-The individual connection to agriculture and the place of residence (rural vs urban) are not significant either (H3a and H3b not supported).
+Regarding the hypothesized group differences concerning food waste knowledge (H{2a} , H{3a} , H{3b} , H{4}), no significant relationships could be identified.
+There are no significant differences between respondents with and without an active involvement in anti-food waste initiatives (H{4} not supported at the 5% significance level).
+Connection to agriculture and place of living (rural vs. urban) did not play a role, as well (H{3a} and H{3b} not supported, too).
+And, as mentioned above, also cooking skills are not influencing food waste knowledge (H{2a} not supported).

-Concerning the social desirability bias-related hypotheses, $H{6a}$ is supported at the 1% significance level, i.e. F2F respondents had a significantly different self-reported level of food waste prevention knowledge (F2F respondents reported a slightly better knowledge about food waste prevention; however, differences are still very low). $H{6b}$ , the hypothesized difference between self-reported "Food waste prevention behavior" between the two groups, is not supported. $H{6c}$ is not supported, either: We assumed differences between the two groups and did not find significant differences between online and F2F respondents regarding their general "Food waste knowledge".
-Altogether, social desirability does not seem to be a big issue in our study.
-There are almost no differences between F2F and online interviews.
-Table 3 provides an overview of the Mann-Whitney U tests conducted.
+Concerning the social desirability bias related hypotheses, H{6a} is supported at the 1% significance level, i.e. F2F respondents had a significantly different self-reported level of food waste prevention knowledge (F2F respondents report a slightly better knowledge about food waste prevention; however, differences are still very low).
+H{6b} , the hypothesized difference between self-reported food waste prevention behavior between the two groups, is not supported.
+By contrast, H6c is supported, as we assumed no differences between the two groups and did not find significant differences between online and F2F respondents regarding their general food waste knowledge.
+Altogether, the social desirability seems not to be a big issue in our study; there are almost no differences between online and F2F interviews.
+Table 3 provides an overview of the Mann-Whitney-U tests conducted.

-Table 3.Mann-Whitney U tests for selected variables
+Table 3: Mann-Whitney-U tests for select variables